Mipmapping

 As we build the mipmap pyramid, the texels from the bigger level are blended together to form the smaller level.
 The blending is what makes the horizon gray.
 Mipmapping effectively prefilters the texture so that its details are smoothed out rather than lost altogether.

 Adding mipmapping to a renderer requires just two steps.
-The first step we have already seen: we must upload the mipmap levels.
+The first step we have already seen: we must upload or automatically generate the mipmap levels.
 The second step is to use a minification filter that makes the texturing hardware pull colors from the smaller resolution levels.
 With two kinds of interpolation between texels and three mipmap settings, a total of six different minification filters are available:

 gl.texParameteri(gl.TEXTURE_2D, gl.TEXTURE_MIN_FILTER, gl.NEAREST);